-Sending HTTP PATCH Requests With curl
+#Sending HTTP PATCH Requests With curl

-In this snippet, we are going to be taking a look at how we can send HTTP PATCH
+In this snippet, we are going to be taking a look at how we can send HTTP PATCH requests using the curl

 command line tool.

-HTTP verb is used for partial update endpoints.
-For example, if I just wanted to update a few of he values within an object, I would tend to use a PATCH
+The PATCH HTTP verb is used for partial update endpoints.
+For example, if I just wanted to update a few of the values within an object, I would tend to use a PATCH request with the ID of the object I wish to update, and the underlying API would then take care of updating these values for me.

 Sending a HTTP PATCH Request with Curl

-which allows you to specify the HTTP verb you wish to use for the
+The curl tool takes in a flag -X which allows you to specify the HTTP verb you wish to use for the

 request.
-In this case, we want to specify curl -X PATCH
+In this case, we want to specify curl -X PATCH to signify this is an HTTP PATCH request.

 $ curl -X PATCH http://api:port/api/v1/path